ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

  ```

 ### Step 2- Configure secure gateway client server
-On the on-premise server in a DMZ zone, install one of the secure gateway client: docker image or OS specific client.
+On the on-premise server deployed in a DMZ zone, install one of the secure gateway client: docker image or OS specific client.

-Using your Web browser, within the Secure Gateway Dash board > Select `+ Connect Client` choice:
+Using your Web browser, within the Secure Gateway Dash board > Select `+ Connect Client` button:
  ![Add client](sg-add-client.png)

 select one of the installers provided: